mcnerthney/gdServer/README.md

 # gdServer

+This is a the main project files for the OneWeb .net web site.

 This project contains the .csproj and C# code that implements the oneweb /api.
-This project depends upon the ParterAPI.
+This /api depends upon the ParterAPI.

-This project contains a build process that deploys to the .net server, all the supported applets, and moves the applets to a deployable location.
+This project also contains a build process that deploys all the supported applets.

 ## build commonds